SamueleD98/assignment_1/README.md

 For running the software call the launcher with `roslaunch assignment_1 system.launch`.
 This will set the parameters in the server, run the aRMOR server, the state machine and all the other necessary components later described.
+The showed outputs are the state machine node's and the smach viewer's ones.
+Those are enough to show the robot behaviour

+For further information you can call the `roslaunch assignment_1 debug.launch` which shows to screen all the components' output.

 ### ROS Parameters
 This software requires the following ROS parameters: